 Your discovery is here.

-Our next Online Workshop begins January 12 with an online meeting with educators, followed by a six-week workshop for all students and teachers.
-Six weekly web-chats will be held on Thursdays at 7:00 PM Eastern.
+Our next Online Workshop will begin in early September 2017 with an online meeting with educators, followed by a six-week workshop for all students and teachers.
+Six weekly web-chats will be held to be trained to be a full member.

 The Pulsar Search Collaboratory (PSC), (NSF awards: 1516512, 1516269) partners the National Radio Astronomy Observatory with West Virginia University and 10 additional institutions of higher learning to provide high school students and their teachers with opportunities to practice 21st Century Skills while conducting world class research in pulsar astronomy.
 PSC club members join an international team of scientists who are analyzing hundreds of terabytes of data collected by the Robert C. Byrd Green Bank Telescope for the purpose of discovering new pulsars!